 This article series is now available as a professionally formatted, distraction free ebook to read offline at your leisure.
 Click here to buy.

 Welcome back to our series on manly honor.
 In my last post, I explained the classic definition of honor: having a reputation worthy of respect and admiration in a group of equal peers.
 This reputation consists of both horizontal honor (your acceptance as a full member of the group), and vertical honor (the praise you receive from excelling more than other members within the group).
 This type of traditional, manly honor is a very public and external thing.
 It requires a man to belong to an honor group and suffer social consequences for not living up to the group’s code.
-When primitive tribesmen, knights, and the Founding Fathers spoke of honor, this is the type of honor they meant.
+When primitive tribesmen, knights, and the Founding Fathers spoke of great honor, this is the type of honor they meant.

 “Gentlemen; my honor lies in no-one’s hand but my own, and it is not something that others can lavish on me; my own honor, which I carry in my heart, suffices me entirely, and no one is judge of it and able to decide whether I have it.
 My honor before God and men is my property, I give myself as much I believe that I have deserved, and I renounce any extra.”

 In today’s post, I’m going to begin an exploration of why this change from public to private honor occurred.
 The transformation was a long and complicated process, involving several political, philosophical, and sociological changes in the West.
 While I initially hoped to explain this history in a single post, the amount of dense, important information to cover really requires two.
-In part one, I’ll cover how the seeds of honor’s dissolution began to be sown all the way back in Ancient Greece and continued through the Romantic Period.
+In part one, I covered how the seeds of honor’s dissolution began to be sown all the way back in Ancient Greece and continued through the Romantic Period.
 Then in part two next week, we’ll see how those seeds came to full fruition during the modern era — beginning with the Victorian Era and leading up to today.

 A Brief Road Map on Where These Avenues Are Leading